 Highly personalizable

 Although the classic elote recipe is iconic, there are other modifications to accommodate a variety of palates.
 For added crunch, some people like it with crumbled chips, while others like it with more cheese and a splash of spicy sauce.
+Different types of elotes have emerged across regions, from elote tostado (toasted corn) to elote preparados (prepared with extra toppings and ingredients).
 Because of its versatility, elote continues to be a popular and changing street dish.

 A fun and messy eating experience